 Collagen – why you need it!

 Collagen is the most abundant protein in the body.
-Collagen plays a significant structural role in the connective tissues, cartilages, bones, nails, skin and hair.
+Collagen plays a significant structural role in connective tissues, cartilage, bone, nails, skin, and hair.

 Collagen- different collagen types

 The body is so smart, using different types of collagen for different roles in the body.
-The body’s biochemical brilliance means that certain collagen fibre types are found more abundantly than others in various part of the body.
-This is because they have different ‘jobs’ to perform; some for strength, some for shock absorption and others as a web on which other structural components build giving tensile strength or elasticity.
+The body’s biochemical brilliance means that certain collagen fibre types are found more abundantly than others in various parts of the body.
+This is because they have different ‘jobs’ to perform: some for strength, some for shock absorption, and others as a web on which other structural components build, providing tensile strength or elasticity.

 So…. which is right for you?